 Cunningham and Cunningham (1997) describe the final bill as the "three-layer cake" crafted by Representative Mills in the Ways and Means Committee.
 It had elements of all three main proposals.
-The union-AHA-supported bill became Medicare Part A, with hospital and limited nursing home coverage tied to Social Security eligibility and funded by increases in payroll taxes.
-The Republican Byrnes proposal focusing exclusively on physician and ambulatory services became the voluntary Medicare Part B program, funded by general tax revenues and premiums on seniors.
-The AMA's Eldercare proposal was expanded beyond the elderly to provide coverage for a number of low-income populations and funded as the federal-state matching Medicaid program.
-The House passed the full bill 315 to 115, and after further debate and amendments, the Senate passed it by a 68 to 21 vote margin.
+The bill supported by the AHA and unions became Medicare Part A, with hospital and limited nursing home coverage tied to Social Security eligibility and funded by increases in payroll taxes.
+The Republican Byrnes proposal was refocused exclusively on physician and ambulatory services and became the voluntary Medicare Part B program, funded by general tax revenues and premiums on seniors.
+The AMA's Eldercare proposal was expanded beyond the elderly to provide coverage for a number of low-income populations and funded as the Medicaid program, in which the federal government matches state funds.
+The final vote on the legislation is summarized in exhibit 1.3.
+While the Democrats had clear majorities in both houses, the legislation passed with considerable Republican support.
 President Johnson signed the legislation in former President Truman's hometown of Independence, Missouri, in July 1965.